 Unfortunately, he has retired from allocating houses to students, so you’ll just have to take an online “Which Harry Potter House Would You Be Sorted Into” personality test instead.

 Where all my Slytherins at?
 Holla at me in the comments!

 At the end of the hall, you find the Hogwarts teachers in some of their most memorable costumes.
 Mad-Eye Moody was always my favourite, after Hagrid, of course.

-The next part of the tour will see you exploring some of the interactive sets and props from the movie franchise.
+The next part of the Harry Potter Studio Tour in London will see you exploring some of the interactive sets and props from the movie franchise.

 Here are some of my highlights:

 The Gryffindor Common Room